 Developer shall analyze existing and proposed culverts and drainage-ways impacted, replaced, or created by the Project design, for any localized flooding problems.
+Extract definition from TxDOT manual.

 Where culvert design is influenced by upstream storage, the analysis of the storage shall be incorporated into the design of the culvert.